aniket866/Rein/.github/pull_request_template.md

 ###  Screenshots/Recordings:
 <!-- If applicable, add screenshots or recordings to demonstrate the changes -->

-## Type of change
-- [ ] Bug fix (non-breaking change which fixes an issue)

-- [ ] New feature (non-breaking change which adds functionality)

-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

-- [ ] Documentation update

 ## Functional Verification
 - Please check off the behaviors verified with this change.